xhuang31/AANE_MATLAB/README.md

 H is the joint embedding representation of Net and Attri.

  Net  is the weighted adjacency matrix
 Attri is the attribute information matrix with row denotes nodes
-d        is the dimension of the embedding representation
-lambda   is the regularization parameter
-rho      is the penalty parameter
-'Att'    refers to conduct Initialization from the SVD of Attri worknum  is the number of worker used for distribution

 ## Reference in BibTeX: